reagent-project/reagent/doc/ReactFeatures.md

 Calling `r/create-element` directly with a ClojureScript function doesn't wrap the component in any Reagent wrappers, and will create functional components.
-In this case you need to use `r/as-element` inside the function to convert Hiccup-style markup to elements, or just returns React Elements yourself.
+In this case you need to use `r/as-element` inside the function to convert Hiccup-style markup to elements, or just return React Elements yourself.
-You also can't use Ratoms here, as Ratom implementation requires the component is wrapped by Reagent.
+You also can't use Ratoms here, as Ratom implementation requires that the component is wrapped by Reagent.

-`:r>` shortcut can be used to create components similar to `r/create-element`.
+`:r>` shortcut can be used to create components similar to `r/create-element`, and the children Hiccup forms are converted to React element automatically.

 Using `adapt-react-class` or `:>` is also calls `create-element`, but that also does automatic conversion of ClojureScript parameters to JS objects,